jbaker8935/switcheroo/design.md

 - Drives the finite set of phases (`TITLE`, `PLAYING`, `AI_THINKING`, `AI_MOVING`, `EXIT`) and transitions based on menu input, move outcomes, and puzzle availability.
+- When switching from free play to puzzle mode, selects the first unsolved puzzle for the active swap-rule filter before reloading puzzle state.
 - Normalises turn flow by calling `board_execute_move`, swapping turns, scheduling AI work, and updating menu enable flags.
 - Provides the menu activation entry point so icons and keyboard shortcuts can